lukas-krecan/ShedLock/README.md

 ## Kotlin gotchas
 The library is tested with Kotlin and works fine.
 The only issue is Spring AOP which does not work on final method.
-If you use `@SchedulerLock` with `@Scheduled` annotation, everything should work since Kotling Spring compiler plugin will automatically 'open' the method for you.
+If you use `@SchedulerLock` with `@Scheduled` annotation, everything should work since Kotlin Spring compiler plugin will automatically 'open' the method for you.
 If `@Scheduled` annotation is not present, you have to open the method by yourself.

 ## Caveats